r-wambui/Agro-detect-model/docs/index.md

 ```python
 data_dir = "data"
 ```
- Every image is inform of pixels which translate into arrays.
-PyTorch uses [PIL](https://pillow.readthedocs.io/en/stable/) - A python libarary for image processing.
+ Every image is in form of pixels that translate into arrays.
+PyTorch uses [PIL](https://pillow.readthedocs.io/en/stable/) - A python library for image processing.

- Pytorch uses [torchvision](https://pytorch.org/docs/stable/torchvision/index.html) module to load datasets.The torchvision package consists of popular datasets, model architectures, and common image transformations for computer vision.
+ Pytorch uses [torchvision](https://pytorch.org/docs/stable/torchvision/index.html) module to load datasets.
+The torchvision package consists of popular datasets, model architectures, and common image transformations for computer vision.
 We will use the [ImageFolder](https://pytorch.org/docs/stable/torchvision/datasets.html#imagefolder) class to load our dataset.

  To load data using the **ImageFolder** data must be arranged in this format: